htdbui/SQL4DS/Chapter5.md

    - The `product_category` table
    - The `product` table
    - The `vendor_inventory` table
-   What type of `JOIN`s would be needed to combine these three tables?
+     What type of `JOIN`s would be needed to combine these three tables